I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 In 1959, Disneyland in California opened its Matterhorn Bobsled ride.
 The race was on to go higher and faster.

 Matt Blitz writes on Popular Mechanics “There were intense scenic railways like 1966’s Runaway Mine Train at Six Flags Over Texas.
-Cedar Point’s Corkscrew opened in 1976 as the only coaster in world to turn people upside down three times.
+Cedar Point’s Corkscrew opened in 1976 as the only coaster in the world to turn people upside down three times.
 By the 1990s, riders were being inverted, flown while standing up, and launched [from] zero to 54 miles and hour in seconds using magnetic fields.”

 Having started on the escalation of screams the roller coaster manufacturers have to keep topping themselves.
 Hang Time in California offers a plunge from 150 feet at a more than vertical angle (96 degrees) followed by five inversions.
 Knott’s Berry Farm, which hosts this brute does not mention whether paramedics are on hand.
 (Doesn’t a berry farm seem like one of the most unlikely places for such a contraption?)